 Rural Trekking of Nepal

-The Asian Hiking Team will provide you with a guide to local walk or recommend a local publication detailing nearby trails.
+The Asian Hiking Team will provide you with a guide to a local walk or recommend a local publication detailing nearby trails.
 However, most tourist office leaflets look exciting, but lack enough detail to follow a trail confidently.
-The same applies to roadside signboards and maps.
+The same applies to roadside sign boards and maps.
 Of equal use could be a chat with a local bar, restaurant or hotel owner.
-In rural trekking we need to carry all the supplies from Kathmandu so we will have own tent, cook, kitchen boy, Sherpa and porters.
+In rural trekking we need to carry all the supplies from Kathmandu, so we will have our own tent, cook, kitchen boy, Sherpa and porters.

-The Asian Hiking Team have one group of worker and making trekking is pleasure, enjoy, will manage all the equipment, documents, staffs in Nepal here are so many remote places, but some are better for trekker who are looking those cultures and the mountain view.
+The Asian Hiking Team has one group of workers and making trekking is pleasure, enjoy, will manage all the equipment, documents, staff in Nepal there are so many remote places, but some are better for trekkers who are looking at those cultures and the Mountain View.